Marbella Music Masterclass Series

 M. Davidov is a prizewinner of many international piano competitions, such as the International Piano Competition Delia Steinberg in Madrid, International Piano Competition A. Skavronsky–Inspiration in Volgodonsk, Concorso Pianistico Internazionale G. Pecar in Gorizia, Concorso Pianistico Internazionale F. Chopin in Roma, International Piano Competition G. Thymis in Thessaloniki, Concorso Internazionale di Pianoforte M. P. Monopoli in Barletta, Concorso Pianistico Internazionale Città di Massarosa, International Piano Competition J. N. Hummel in Bratislava, International Piano Competition Cidade de Ferrol, International Piano Competition in Jaén and International Maria Canals Music Competition in Barcelona.

 Besides his concert career, Michael is also a pedagogue and a composer.
 In 2010, Michael Davidov became Germany’s youngest piano dozent, after winning an Associate Professor position at the Hochschule für Musik F. Liszt in Weimar.
 During the academic year 2011-2012 M. Davidov headed the piano class at the University of Augsburg in Germany.
 Michael Davidov has been invited as a juror at international piano competitions and has headed piano masterclasses in several countries.
-In 2013 Michael Davidov has founded the Arthur Rubinstein Institute in Marbella and became its Artistic Director.
+In 2013 Michael Davidov has founded the Marbella International Music Festival and became its Artistic Director.
 At the present moment, Michael Davidov is professor for piano and chamber music at the Conservatori Superior del Liceu in Barcelona.

 Languages: English, Polish, Spanish, Russian